mfcatgrep/Averaging/README.md

 ## 4. Special thanks

-I want to thanks to <a href="https://notoapps.firebaseapp.com/">Federico Noto</a> that provided to me some photos to test and also to  encourage me to make this script ( Do you remember the story at the beginning of this Readme?
+I want to thanks to <a href="https://notoapps.firebaseapp.com/">Federico Noto</a> that provided to me some photos to test, helped to me to test the script and mainly due to he  encouraged me to make this script ( Do you remember the story at the beginning of this Readme?
 Well, he was  the friend)

 ## 5. TODO